Our Approach to Materiality

 Step 2: Examining the degree of importance from both internal and external perspectives

 A Materiality Identification Project Team was established (with Team members that included CSR Working Group members, representatives of relevant departments and responsible directors), and three Workshops were held.
-Materiality was examined in terms of both the level of importance as viewed by stakeholders, and the degree of importance to the Advantest Group.
+The identified materiality items were examined in terms of both the level of importance as viewed by stakeholders, and the degree of importance to the Advantest Group.

 Step 3: Identify materiality and set KPI